unjica/unjica/documentation/api-reference.md

 - The API includes fallback article functionality if the database is unavailable
 - Detailed error logging helps diagnose issues with database connections
 - Appropriate HTTP status codes are returned based on the type of error
+- Rate limiting is implemented to prevent abuse

 #### Generate Art Digest Article